artyredd/ILHelper/README.md

     .Implements<ISample>();
 ```

-Now when we create a new instance(compile the type) we can check to see if the base class was inherited.
+Now when we create a new instance(compile the type) we can check to see if the interface was implemented.

 ```csharp
 object instance = sampleClass.CreateInstance();